tensorush/tensorush.github.io/content/pll.md

 tags = ["software", "future"]
 +++

-Domain-wide shift of the programming language landscape.
+Domain-wide shifts of the programming language landscape.

 <!-- more -->